TabLeak: Tabular Data Leakage in Federated Learning: Introduction

+\paragraph{Ingredients of a Data Leakage Attack} A successful attack builds on two pillars: (i) ability to reconstruct private data from client updates with high accuracy, and (ii) a mechanism that allows a human to assess the obtained reconstructions \emph{without} knowledge of the true data.
+Advancing along the first pillar typically requires leveraging the unique aspects of the given domain, \eg image attacks employ image priors~\citep{Geiping2020,Yin2021}, while attacks on text make use of pre-trained language models~\citep{Dimitrov2022, Gupta2022}.
+However, in the image and text domains, the second pillar naturally comes for free, as the credibility of the obtained data can be assessed simply by human inspection, in contrast to tabular data, where this is not possible, as illustrated in \cref{fig:comparison}.

+\paragraph{Key Challenges} A strong attack for tabular data must address two unique challenges, one along each pillar: (i) due to the presence of both discrete and continuous features, the attack needs to solve a mixed discrete-continuous optimization problem of high variance, and (ii) unlike with image and text data, assessing the quality of the reconstruction is no longer possible via human inspection, requiring a mechanism to quantify the uncertainty of the reconstruction.

-In this work, we propose the first comprehensive leakage attack on tabular data in the FL setting, addressing the previously mentioned challenges.
-We provide an overview of our approach in~\cref{fig:acceptance_figure}, showing the reconstruction of a client's private training data point $x = [\texttt{male, 18, white}]$, from the corresponding training update $\nabla f$ received by the server.
-In Step 1, we create $N$ separate optimization problems, each assigning different initial values $z^0_1, \dots z^0_N$ to the optimization variables, representing our reconstruction of the client's one-hot encoded data, $c(x)$.
-To address the first challenge of tabular data leakage, we transform the mixed discrete-continuous optimization problem into a fully continuous one, by passing our current reconstructions $z_1^t, \dots , z_N^t$ through a per-feature softmax $\sigma$ at every step $t$.
-Using the softmaxed data $\sigma(z^t)$, we take a gradient step to minimize the reconstruction loss, which compares the received client update $\nabla f$ with a simulated client update computed on $\sigma(z^t)$.
-In Step 2, we reduce the variance of the final reconstruction by performing pooling over the $N$ different solutions $z_1, z_2, ..., z_N$, thus tackling the second challenge.
-In Step 3, we address the challenge of assessing the fidelity of our reconstructions.
-We rely on the observation that often when our proposed reconstructions $z_1, z_2, ..., z_N$ agree they also match the true client data, $c(x)$.
+\paragraph{This Work} In this work we propose the first comprehensive attack on tabular data, \OurMethod{}, addressing the above challenges.
+Using our attack, we conduct the first comprehensive evaluation of the privacy risks posed by data leakage in tabular FL.
+We provide an overview of our approach in~\cref{fig:acceptance_figure}, showing the reconstruction of a client's private data point $x = [\texttt{male, 18, white}]$, from the corresponding update $\nabla f$ received by the server.
+We tackle the first challenge in two steps.
+In Attack Step 1, we create $N$ separate optimization problems with different initializations.
+We transform the mixed discrete-continuous optimization problem into a fully continuous one using a softmax relaxation.
+Once optimization completes, in Attack Step 2, we reduce the variance of the final reconstruction by pooling over the different solutions.
+To address challenge (ii, Assessment), we rely on the observation that when the $N$ reconstructions agree on a certain feature, it tends to be reconstructed well.
 We measure the agreement using entropy.
-In the example above, we see that the features \textit{sex} and \textit{age} produced a low entropy distribution.
-Therefore we assign high confidence to these results (green arrows).
-In contrast, the reconstruction of the feature \textit{race} receives a low confidence rating (orange arrow); rightfully so, as the reconstruction is incorrect.
+In our example, \textit{sex} and \textit{age} exhibit a low entropy reconstruction and are also correct.
+Meanwhile, the high disagreement over the \textit{race} feature is indicative of its incorrect reconstruction.